-In vitro fertilization (IVF) will preferably be performed with the eggs and sperm of the future parents.
+In vitro fertilization (IVF) is preferably be performed with the eggs and sperm of the intended future parents.
 However, when there is no male partner or when a male partner has serious fertility problems, IVF with donor sperm may be necessary.

 This technique consists of the union of the eggs extracted from the future mother with the sperm from a sperm donor, who has decided to donate his gametes.
-Depending on the local law and private agreements, sperm donation can both be anonymous or public.
+Depending on the local law and private agreements, sperm donation can both be anonymous or from a known donor.

 - 1.